jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 113 Other provisions relating to Board
 The provisions set out in Schedule 1 apply to the Board.

-**Social Workers Complaints and Disciplinary Tribunal**
+**Social Workers Disciplinary Tribunal**

-### 114 Social Workers Complaints and Disciplinary Tribunal established
+### 114 Social Workers Disciplinary Tribunal established
-This section establishes the Social Workers Complaints and Disciplinary Tribunal.
+This section establishes the Social Workers Disciplinary Tribunal.

 ### 115 Function of Tribunal
 The Tribunal's functions are—